Topic Areas:

 Keyboard Video Mouse - for direct control of computers

-From this point we get various connection control methods with hardware to switch over or extend the access to the computers. it can be local or remote.
+From this point we can get all connection and control methods with hardware to switch over or extend the access to the computers, it can be local or remote.

-The user point is sometimes referred to as the console.
+The KVM user point is sometimes referred to as the console.

-We have a vast array of solutions in this arena for secure desk use, datacentre, manufacturing, control room, Video / AV broadcast, local or remote as this website aims to provide and show all the possibilities.
+We have a vast array of solutions in this arena from secure desk use, datacentre, manufacturing, control room, Video / AV broadcast, local or remote.
+And this website aims to provide and show all the possibilities.

 Not to be confused with: